Duo integrates with your Palo Alto GlobalProtect Gateway via RADIUS to add two-factor authentication to VPN logins.

 Duo authentication for Palo Alto GlobalProtect supports push, phone call, or passcode authentication for GlobalProtect desktop and mobile client connections using RADIUS.
 This configuration does not feature the interactive Duo Prompt for web-based logins.
 After submitting primary username and password, users automatically receive a login request via Duo Push notification to a mobile device or as a phone call.

-If you need inline self-service enrollment and the Duo Prompt for GlobalProtect SSO logins, refer to the Palo Alto Networks SSO instructions.
-GlobalProtect SSO requires that you deploy a SAML 2.0 identity provider on your network.
+If you need inline self-service enrollment and the Duo Prompt for GlobalProtect SSO logins, refer to the Duo Single Sign-On for Palo Alto GlobalProtect instructions.

 Learn more about the differences between these two Palo Alto GlobalProtect deployment configurations.

-Before moving on to the deployment steps, it's a good idea to familiarize yourself with Duo administration concepts and features like options for applications, available methods for enrolling Duo users, and Duo policy settings and how to apply them.
+Before moving on to the deployment steps, it's a good idea to familiarize yourself with Duo administration concepts and features like options for applications, and Duo policy settings and how to apply them.
+You'll need to pre-enroll your users in Duo using one of our available methods before they can log in using this configuration.
 See all Duo Administrator documentation.

 You should already have a working primary authentication configuration for your Palo Alto users before you begin to deploy Duo.